envere/FinTrack/routes.md

 // if username !== ""
 res = {
   message: fetching all users since no username in query,
-  users: users          // array of all user documents }
+  users: [user]          // array of all user documents }
 ```
 *successful:* 200